aaaelite21/poker/README.md

 Creating or managing games requires logging in with the admin password `1234`.
 Use the login form on the main page to obtain a token before creating games.

+### Game Management

+Admins can delete finished games using the Delete buttons shown next to each game in the lobby.
+A shared tournament clock is also controlled by the admin from the game view using the **Start Clock** button.
+All connected players will see the same timer once started.

 ### Exposing on port 80

 To use the site with just the Pi's host name (no `:3000` suffix), run the